SHEA Power Passport Training Course

 One-day programme.
 The card is valid for three years.

 Multiple choice examination for each of the eight modules.
-Four out of each five questions must be passed.
+Each set of 4, 5 or 6 questions must be passed with not more that one error.
 Accreditation is from Energy and Utility Skills.

 Maximum Number of Attendees